dirtyvagabond/drake-echostep/README.md

 drake-echostep
 ==============

-A simple, illustrative plugin for Drake.
+A simple plugin for Drake.
+Illustrates how to extend Drake with a custom protocol.

-Includes `src/drake/echostep.clj`, an implementation of the `echostep` protocol, which simply dumps all the step data into the output file.
-So you can use this plugin to inspect the step data model.
+Includes `src/drake/echostep.clj`, an implementation of the `echostep` protocol.
+The `echostep` protocol pretty prints all step data into the step's output file.
+So you can use this plugin to easily inspect Drake's step data model.
+Super handy when you're implementing your own protocol and need to know how to get out specific step data.

-To use, include the plugin in our `plugins.edn` file in your Drake workflow dir.
+This plugin has been deployed to Clojars.
+To use it, include the plugin in your `plugins.edn` file in your Drake workflow dir.
 E.g.:
 ```clojure
 {:plugins [[dirtyvagabond/drake-echostep "0.1.0"]]}
 ```